fukaoi/solana-suite/README.md

 ## What is Solana Suite?

-Solana Suite is a client SDK that allows individuals with no prior blockchain development experience or web2.0 background to quickly build blockchain services without the need to fully understand the intricacies of Solana's specifications.
+Solana Suite is an SDK for beginners.
+Even if you are not familiar with Solana or blockchain, you can create blockchain services by simply calling functions while referring to the documentation.
-With just one function, you can achieve what you want.

 ## Why is Solana Suite create?

-There is always a shortage of blockchain engineers, but there is a surplus of Web2.0 engineers.
-I thought that by converting these engineers, we could potentially address the shortage of engineers.
+There aren't enough blockchain engineers, but there are plenty of Web2.0 engineers.
+I thought if we could train these Web2.0 engineers, we might be able to fill the gap in blockchain talent.

-I wanted more people to be aware of the greatness of Solana.
-Solana has a unique architecture that sets it apart from other blockchains, which can make it challenging to understand.
-I believed that if there was an SDK that could be used without being aware of Solana's specific specifications, it could be adopted by a larger audience.
+I wanted more people to know about the amazing features of Solana.
+Solana has a special design that makes it different from other blockchains, making it a bit hard to grasp.
+I believed that if there was an SDK that didn't require knowing all the details of Solana, more people could use it.
 ## Contents

 ### Official Page